medilies/xssless/README.md

 composer require medilies/xssless
 ```

-For non Laravel projects pick a config and run the following code:
+For non Laravel projects, pick a config and run the following code:

 ```php
 $config = new Medilies\Xssless\Dompurify\DompurifyCliConfig('node', 'npm');